Shoaiba Oil-Fired Power Plant, Saudi Arabia

 A number of companies were involved including Torishima (pumps), Albilad (fire protection and alarm), Samshin (valves), Poongsan (ACR and alloy tubes), Archirodon (pipelines and seawater intake structure), C&J Engineering (coatings), Young Poong, Salumco and Gemco.

-Ficthner was appointed by the Water and Electricity Company (WEC) to study a Stage 3 combined power and desalination plant.
+Ficthner was appointed by the Water and Electricity Company (WEC) to study a Phase 3 combined power and desalination plant under stage II.
 Power capacity was requested between 750 and 950MW and a desalination capacity of 880,000m³/d.
-The plant will be transferred to SWCC, with sale of power and water to WEC under a 20-year power and water purchase agreement.
+The plant would be transferred to SWCC, with sale of power and water to WEC under a 20-year power and water purchase agreement.

 The plant connects to the 380kV grid by a new high-voltage substation.
 The potable water is transferred via a new pumping station and water pipeline about 80km long connecting to SWCC's pipeline network.

-The pipeline is being built, owned and operated by SWCC.
+The pipeline is built, owned and operated by SWCC.

 The plant burns crude oil sourced by WEC from Saudi Aramco.
 The oil is supplied by tanker to an existing unloading jetty near the primary site.
 Seawater needed for desalination and cooling comes through new dedicated seawater intake and outfall facilities.